TalhaAmjadDev/heart-failure-app/README.md

+# 🌐 Live Demo

+You can try the app here: [Heart Failure Predictor](https://talha-amjad-heart-health-predictor.streamlit.app/)

 # 🫀 Heart Failure Prediction App

 This project is a **Machine Learning-based Heart Failure Prediction System** built with **Python, Scikit-learn, and Streamlit**.